Knowing what to do is not the same as doing it when it’s messy.

-The 8 defaults that show up in messy terrain — and the better reflex that beats each one.
+It names the 8 defaults that tend to take over in messy terrain — and the better reflex that beats each one.

 It’s easy to agree with the better reflex in theory.